 Down by the coast, check all the barricaded towns and villages that were once fortified to prevent pirates from attacking and looting the villages.

-If you’re considering spending some time here, don’t miss this beautiful villa with superb views of the sea.
+If you’re considering spending some time here, don’t miss the following places to stay in Volos:

 You can even see the musket holes in the walls where people would shoot back!
 Just search for a few pictures of this mountain online, but be warned, as soon as you do, you’re not going to want to go anywhere else.